cipherlogs/layerzs/README.md

 <br />
 <br />

-However sometimes, you might need to set a custom ordering, imagine we want to achieve something like the following:
+Sometimes, you might want to set a custom order.
+Here's an example:

 ```css
 .item:nth-child(3n+1) { order: 1; }